-The fair value of the Public Works Loan Board loans is £65.9m which measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the balance sheet date.
+The fair value of the Public Works Loan Board loans is £78.8m which measures the economic effect of the terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the balance sheet date, which has been assumed as the PWLB redemption interest rates.
+The difference between the carrying amount and the fair value measures the additional interest that the PCC will pay over the remaining terms of the loans under the agreements with the PWLB, against what would be paid if the loans were at prevailing market rates.

 However it should be noted that the PCC has the ability to borrow at concessionary rates from the PWLB rather than from the markets, termed the PWLB Certainty interest rates.
-The measure of the fair value as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
+An additional measure of the fair value as a result of its PWLB commitments for fixed rate loans is to compare the terms of these loans with the new borrowing rates available from the PWLB.
 If a value is calculated on this basis, the carrying amount of £47.6m would be valued at £65.9m.
+But, if the PCC were to seek to avoid the projected loss by repaying the loans to the